Vijayrj0007/Password_Manager/README.md

 Deliverables:
 -Complete Android project files (including source code).
 -APK file for testing.
--Documentation of the app's functionality and us
+-Documentation of the app's functionality and usage